TOPSS Competition for High School Psychology Students

 - Shi Jia Liu of Guangdong Country Garden School (Guangdong, China)

-- Anan Quan of Cape Coral High School (Cape Coral, Fla.)
+- Anan Quan of Cape Coral High School (Cape Coral, Florida)

 - Jane Sensibaugh of Solon High School (Solon, Ohio)

-- Alan Zheng of Pioneer High School (Ann Arbor, Mich.)
+- Alan Zheng of Pioneer High School (Ann Arbor, Michigan)

 The 2016 competition question asked students to submit an essay on racial bias, including the cognitive and social factors that contribute to the problem.
 Students were to address how implicit bias has informed our understanding of racial biases.
 In addition, each essay was required to use existing psychological research to examine how this problem specifically impacts the criminal justice system.

 2015 TOPSS Competition for High School Psychology Students

 Alison J. Gold of Ladue Horton Watkins High School (St. Louis, Montana)

 Lavinia Wing Lam Tse of Oundle School (Oundle, Peterborough, U.K.)